 Two Kansas sheriff’s deputies shot near courthouse, report says

-Two Wyandotte County, Kansas, sheriff’s deputies were shot near a courthouse Friday, according to a report.
+Two Kansas sheriff’s deputies were shot near a courthouse on Friday, local reports say.

+The incident occurred while the two Wyandotte County Sheriff’s deputies were doing a transport near the courthouse in Kansas City, Kansas.

 Kansas City Police Chief Terry Zeigler tweeted that officers were "working on major incident in the 800 block of North 7th, details unclear at this time."